 - This final semester unit aims to consolidate the theoretical aspects of podiatric medicine to enable students to diagnose and manage common disorders of the lower limb with particular emphasis on the latest foot and ankle treatment modalities.
 A number of guest lecturers are invited to share their knowledge in various areas of the podiatric medicine.
 Lectures are given on topics related to personnel and professional development.

-- Students are able to (1) discuss various classification systems for trauma to the foot and ankle; (2) know common physiotherapy and advanced orthotics therapy techniques in the management of various foot and ankle pathologies; (3) demonstrate effective assessment and management of sports injuries and complex lower extremity disorders; (4) order and interpret pathology tests and advanced radiographic modalities in the management of podiatric pathologies; (5) demonstrate prescribing of drugs for management of infection, pain and dermatological conditions; (6) discuss indications, contraindications and post-management of various nail surgery procedures; (7) demonstrate clinical reasoning and use evidence-based clinical practice in the management of podiatric pathologies; and (8) discuss legal responsibilities involved in establishing a private practice in podiatry and implement a business plan to establish a private practice in podiatry; and (9) demonstrate how to prepare a CV and apply for a job.
+- Students are able to (1) discuss various classification systems for trauma to the foot and ankle; (2) know common physiotherapy and advanced orthotics therapy techniques in the management of various foot and ankle pathologies; (3) demonstrate effective assessment and management of sports injuries and complex lower extremity disorders; (4) order and interpret pathology tests and advanced radiographic modalities in the management of podiatric pathologies; (5) demonstrate prescribing of drugs for management of infection, pain and dermatological conditions; (6) discuss indications, contraindications and post-management of various nail surgery procedures; (7) demonstrate clinical reasoning and use evidence-based clinical practice in the management of podiatric pathologies; (8) discuss legal responsibilities involved in establishing a private practice in podiatry and implement a business plan to establish a private practice in podiatry; and (9) demonstrate how to prepare a CV and apply for a job.

-- Typically this unit is assessed in the following ways: (1) written examination; (2) in-training assessment; and (3) assignment.
+- Typically this unit is assessed in the following ways: (1) written examination and (2) assignment.
 Further information is available in the unit outline.

 Supplementary assessment is available for students currently enrolled in the unit who obtain an overall mark of 45 to 49%, providing no other unit is failed

 - Unit Coordinator(s)

 - Associate Professor Reza Naraghi